maksimKorzh/pcb/README.md

 # PlayOK WebSocket Chess Bot

-A fully automated chess bot that connects [PlayOK](https://www.playok.com/) to a UCI chess engine through PlayOK's WebSocket protocol.
+A fully automated chess bot that connects a UCI chess engine to [PlayOK](https://www.playok.com/) through WebSocket protocol.

 The project was built by reverse engineering the communication between the PlayOK browser client and server, then reproducing the required behavior in Python.